Tommy Banks (chef): Career

 In 2006, when he was 17, Banks's parents bought the pub and restaurant The Black Swan at Oldstead, and he became involved in the running of the business.
 He worked in the kitchen and started to learn to cook.
 He had no formal training as chef, but worked several unpaid stages in Michelin-starred restaurants including a week spent in Raymond Blanc's restaurant in Oxfordshire, Le Manoir aux Quat'Saisons.

 The restaurant at The Black Swan first won a Michelin Star in 2012 with Adam Jackson as chef.
 When Jackson left to set up his own restaurant in June 2013, Banks took over as head chef at The Black Swan.
-At the age of 24, Banks was the youngest chef to receive a Michelin Star when the restaurant retained its Michelin Star that year.
+At the age of 24, Banks was one of the youngest chefs to receive a Michelin Star when the restaurant retained its Michelin Star that year.

 In 2013 the family developed a three-acre kitchen garden in the field next to the restaurant.
 Having the garden allowed the Banks to grow food that was unique to them and allowed them to be able to serve ingredients that can not be procured elsewhere; examples being Crapaudine beetroot, Black Truffe potatoes and Wineberries.

 On 5 April 2018 Banks's debut cookbook 'Roots' was published by The Orion Publishing Group and it was the UK winner of the Gourmand World Cookbook Awards in the Chef category 2018.

-On 15 September 2018 Banks and his close friend and business partner Matthew Lockwood opened the Banks's second restaurant, Roots, in the centre of York.
+On 15 September 2018 Banks and his close friend and business partner Matthew Lockwood opened the Bankses' second restaurant, Roots, in the centre of York.
 The restaurant is a tasting menu format, which also uses produce, grown in the garden and on the farm, which is transported to the city on a daily basis.

 In March 2020 Banks and Lockwood launched Made In Oldstead, a premium food box delivery service.
 This was launched primarily to help pay suppliers and staff unable to be furloughed after the temporary closure of their restaurants due to COVID-19.
 However, in July 2020, they announced that the food boxes will remain a permanent fixture to the business, delivering three and five-course menus to homes across the UK.